-First, it is important to understand that there are no Income limits or guidelines pertaining to applying for financial aid with FAFSA.
-As a matter of fact, it is highly recommended to always submit your annual FAFSA no matter how much you earn or are reporting as income since you may still qualify for other types of aid such as merit-based aid, for example.
-Also, keep in mind that when you submit the FAFSA, a need analysis is conducted which is not solely based upon the income of a student or family.
+First, it is important to understand that there are no income limits or guidelines pertaining to applying for financial aid with FAFSA.
+As a matter of fact, it is highly recommended to always submit your annual FAFSA no matter how much you earn or are reporting as income since you may still qualify for other types of aid such as merit-based aid.
+Also, keep in mind that when you submit the FAFSA, a need analysis is conducted, which is not solely based upon the income of a student or family.
 This is why there is the potential for additional scholarships, grants and awards that are based on other factors.

 What is an Income Protection Allowance?